majkamichal/easyPlot/README.md

 Overview
 --------

-easyPlot is a simple graphical user interface for ggplot2 which allows the user to create four kind of plots (scatterplots, histograms, boxplots and bar charts) and dynamically generates a reproducible code.
+`easyPlot` is a graphical user interface for ggplot2 which allows the user to create four kind of plots (scatterplots, histograms, boxplots and bar charts) and dynamically generates a reproducible code.

 Installation
 ------------